-The chamber's systems and components are monitored and controlled by the core CPU of the EZT to insure that limits are not exceeded and profiles are executed precisely.
+The chamber's systems and components are monitored and controlled by the control module (CM) of the EZT to insure that limits are not exceeded and profiles are executed precisely.
 The chamber is protected from adverse operating conditions without the need for user intervention or knowledge on system operation.